 Now, that’s a memory I had all but forgotten.
 As Jack and I talked about his book—its theme and what he wanted to convey in it—I thought about Big Granny and her wish book.
 As my stream about it ran out and tapered off, Jack stopped me.
 “Back up.
 What did you call it?
 Wish book?”

 “Yeah,” I replied.
 “It was her wish book.”

 “That’s it!”
 Jack said.
 “That could be a great title for the book!”

 I mulled that over for a moment and agreed with him.
 As Jack and I chatted, a wish of my own had come to me: She’s long ago passed on, but I wished that back then I’d been able to give my Big Granny some of the things she wanted.
 I also realized that she’d lived alone for a very long time.
 That made me think about how blessed I am to not want for things and how important it is to have someone by your side in life.
 Someone to share the ups and downs, the good and the bad.
 Someone to hold that wants you to, and that embraces you in return.
 Someone to have fun with.
 Someone to grow old with.

 I came back to real-time in our conversation and to what Jack and I were still talking about and had another realization.
 He has created the perfect wish book for women (and frankly, I think for me. too.
 As the father of four daughters, it’s what I wish for my girls in their relationships).
 In an entertaining—and often quirky, humorous way—it shows men how to get things right with the women in their lives; things I’ve intuitively done (do).
 And speaking as a man who has been married for 34 years (as of this writing), there is nothing more valuable to me than my wife and what we’ve accomplished together.
-To all you men out there who wish for the same accomplishment, his book can guide you how to achieve it.
+To all you men out there who wish for the same accomplishment this book can guide you how to achieve it.